 Surfshark offers a large collection of user-friendly VPN apps for Windows, Mac OS, iOS, and Android devices.
-They even support gaming systems and Smart TVs.
+They even support Smart TVs and gaming systems (see our VPN for gaming guide discussing setup).
 All VPN apps include a kill switch to keep your traffic from leaking onto the internet if the VPN connection fails.
 They also have a WhiteLister split tunneling feature, which allows you to route traffic or websites outside of the VPN tunnel.

 Here is the Surfshark Windows app we tested for the review:

 But wait, there’s more.
 Surfshark offers a CleanWeb is a feature that blocks ads, trackers, and malware domains from ruining your day or worse.
+This goes beyond a standard VPN ad blocker.
 Surfshark also offers a few paid add-on features: